rkuma183/wilsonmar.github.io/_posts/2013-05-10-teamwork-remote.md

 ---
-I've worked with and built several teams, including a 3-shift international 24-hour operation around the world (in Mexico, Israel, India, China).
+I've worked with and built several teams, including a 3-shift international 24-hour operation around the world (in US, Mexico, Israel, India, China).

 When it works, it's marvelous how much can be done at 3 times the speed.